jonnonz1/nz-statute-book/acts/public/2013/psychoactive-substances-act-2013.md

   (c) any other information that the Authority reasonably requires and that is notified in writing to the applicant.
 (4) The Authority may, as the Authority thinks fit, waive the fee payable for an application for an interim licence, in whole or in part, in any particular case or class of cases.

-### 8 Grant of interim licence
+### 8 Application of subparts 1 and 3 of Part 2 to interim licence
-Subparts 1 and 3 of Part 2 (except sections 13 and 16(1)(a)) apply, with any necessary modifications, to an application for an interim licence as if it were an application made under section 13.
+Subparts 1 and 3 of Part 2 (except sections 13 and 16(1)(a)) apply, with any necessary modifications,— (a) to an application for an interim licence as if it were an application made under section 13; and (b) to an interim licence granted in accordance with paragraph (a).

 ### 9 Duration of interim licence
 (1) An interim licence granted under clause 8 is deemed to be cancelled 28 days after the date on which regulations made under sections 95 and 101(1)(a) come into force unless, within that period, the holder of the interim licence makes a full application under section 13 for a licence to carry out the activity to which the interim licence relates.